The Supreme Court will hear oral arguments on the ACA today. What happens in CT if the law is struck down?

 One of those is the ban on lifetime and annual limits in health insurance plans.
 In 2017, the Brookings Institution found that 1.2 million people in Connecticut would be subject to lifetime limits on health insurance if the ACA were overturned.

 The federal law mandates nutrition labeling and calorie counts on menu items at chain restaurants.
-And it requires many employers to provide “reasonable break time” and a private space for nursing mothers to pump breast milk.
+And it requires many employers to provide “reasonable break time” and a private space for nursing mothers to pump breast milk, The New York Times reported.
 Those measures and others would have no legal grounds to continue if the ACA is eliminated.

 “It’s not perfect,” Doolittle said of the federal law.
 “It’s not a wall-to-wall, comprehensive reform.
 Lots of people are still falling through the cracks.
 But it’s better than things were before the ACA.”